Persistence of Frost and Memory (2 of 3)

-Jean’s heart squirmed at the “your child”.
+Jean’s heart squirmed at the ‘your child’.
 “Will do.
-Question: If it’s just memories of dead people that haunting Michael, can you or Erik remove them?”
+Now question: If it’s just memories of dead people that haunting Michael, can you or Erik remove them?”
 She didn’t mention Michael’s night terrors.

 Chalice’s smile gentled and the rest of her expression turned sad.

 “I’m sorry, my dear.
-We cannot remove the memories without causing more harm.
+One cannot remove memories without causing harm.
 The best you can do is help him forget.”

 That evening, after the conference ended, Erik demonstrated how a wizard can turn liquid water to snow using chokmah (and thermodynamics) inside Heath’s hotel suite bathroom.
 Then he encouraged Michael to try.
 Michael, after a few false starts, made the shower run with puffs of snow.

 “Good job, Michael.
 Your control is improving,” said Erik, beaming.
 He then turned to Jean.
 “Looks like Lady Chalice is right.
 Serves me right for thinking people can’t learn.”

 “Just memories, then?” said Jean.

 “Just memories,” Erik sighed.
 “That doesn’t mean he’s fine.
 Just not as bad as being possessed.”

 “Intermittent symptoms resembling schizophrenia or dissociative identity disorder?”
 Heath guessed.